 If you have no previous Auto insurance policy, you’ll need to secure a policy before you’re allowed to drive the car off the lot.

-It depends on a variety of factors, including your driving record, your area code, the make/model/year of the car, and your credit score, as well as your coverages and coverage amounts.
+It depends on a variety of factors, which may include your driving record, your zip code, the make/model/year of the car, and your credit score, as well as your coverages and coverage amounts.

 Generally speaking, new cars tend to cost more to insure because they tend to have a higher value than used cars.
 Some cars also have high-tech features that can raise your rates because their parts are more expensive to replace or repair.
 That said, some insurance companies also offer reduced rates for vehicles with certain types of technology that can help reduce your chance of getting into an accident.